Ramen Noodle Salad with Shrimp is a quick and easy dinner recipe with a sweet and spicy kick of flavor.

 4. It can easily become a meal with the addition of a protein.

-For my protein, I decided to add some shrimp.
+Third, for my protein, I decided to add some shrimp.
 To keep with the sweet n’ spicy theme, I wanted the shrimp to be sweet and spicy too, so I made them honey sriracha shrimp.
 They are sweet, but not too sweet, and spicy but not too spicy.
 The shrimp were the perfect addition to the crunchy ramen noodle salad.
 Just be careful when they are cooking, because the honey can burn quickly.

 Once you cook the shrimp, toss it with the crunchy salad and you’re good to go.